savirsuda/savirsuda.github.io/about.md

 ### More Information

-I have my very own Discord Server where I am trying to build a community of hackers like me, we share useful resources everyday and help eachother out!
+I have my very own Discord Server where I am trying to build a community of hackers like myself, we share useful resources everyday and help eachother out!
 It's awesome!
-Join My Discord Server by clicking <a href="https://discord.gg/VPtSS8gfZ4">here</a>
+Join My Discord Server by clicking <a href="https://discord.gg/VPtSS8gfZ4">here</a>.

 ### Contact me

 Feel free to shoot me a Dm on Twitter at anytime :)

 <a href=https://twitter.com/savxiety>@savxiety</a>